sinch/sinch-sdk-node/packages/sms/README.md

   keySecret: 'KEY_SECRET',
   region: Region.UNITED_STATES, // Optional, default is 'us'.
 Only other possibility is 'eu' };
-const sinchWithProjectId = new SinchClient(credentialsWithProjectId);
+// Access the 'sms' service registered on the Sinch Client const sinchClientCreatedWithProjectId = new SinchClient(credentialsWithProjectId);
+const smsServiceWithProjectId: SmsService = sinchClientCreatedWithProjectId.sms;

 const credentialsWithServicePlanId: ServicePlanIdCredentials = {
   servicePlanId: 'SERVICE_PLAN_ID',
   apiToken: 'API_TOKEN',
   region: Region.UNITED_STATES, // Optional, default is 'us'.
 Other possibilities are 'eu', 'br', 'au' and 'ca' };
-const sinchWithServicePlanId = new SinchClient(credentialsWithServicePlanId);
+// Access the 'sms' service registered on the Sinch Client const sinchClientCreatedWithServicePlanId = new SinchClient(credentialsWithServicePlanId);
+const smsServiceWithServicePlanId: SmsService = sinchClientCreatedWithServicePlanId.sms;

+// Build the request data
 const requestData: SendSMSRequestData = {
   sendSMSRequestBody: {
     to: [